ErikPhilips/CodeTest01/readme.md

 Create a .NET Web API that takes ZIP-code as a parameter, then outputs city name, current temperature, time zone, and general elevation at the location with a user-friendly message.

-For example, ìAt the location $CITY_NAME, the temperature is $TEMPERATURE, the timezone is $TIMEZONE, and the elevation is $ELEVATIONî.
+For example, ‚ÄúAt the location $CITY_NAME, the temperature is $TEMPERATURE, the timezone is $TIMEZONE, and the elevation is $ELEVATION‚Äù.

 Include documentation with any necessary build instructions and be prepared to discuss your approach.